 We love any excuse to host friends & family.
 And Easter is no exception.
 Blossom is blooming, the days are longer and (hopefully) the sun is shining.
 Whether you’re planning a small intimate gathering or full-blown family affair, hosting is no easy task.
 Don’t crack under the pressure.
-We’ve got you covered with our Easter hosting ideas so you can entertain friends & family and celebrate in style.
+We’ve got you covered with our Easter hosting ideas so you can give loved ones a bank holiday weekend they won’t forget.

-It’s the season’s most sought-after color trend and Easter is the perfect time to embrace it.
-So pick your favorite pastel color and start splashing!
+It’s the season’s most sought-after colour trend and Easter is the perfect time to embrace it.
+So pick your favourite pastel colour and start splashing!
 Our favourite thing about these sweet-tooth shades is that they’re super complementing.
-So if you’re struggling to choose a favorite, just choose all of them!
-The perfect place to play with these colors is at your dining table, you set the table for Christmas so why not Easter?
+So if you’re struggling to choose a favourite, just choose all of them!
+The perfect place to play with these colours is at your dining table, you set the table for Christmas so why not Easter?

 Hop To It

 Who doesn’t love decorating for special occasions?
 Find some bunny to love with a few rabbit decorations burrowed around your home.
 They’re the perfect way to subtly decorate your home, although if you’re keen to go all out you could always dress an Easter tree!
 There’s plenty of cuddly friends to choose from, from bunny motif cushions to sculptures and even furniture, you’ll probably find you keep them out year round.

 No Easter celebration is complete without some fabulous blooms.
 Make sure you pop to your local florist or create a few arrangements of your own before your guests arrive.
 Flowers also make striking dinner table centrepieces, so if your table is big enough (and it’s not already filled with delicious food!) add some spring flowers.
 Psst.
 If you’re not sure which vase is best for displaying your favourite blooms, we’ve got a handy vase buying guide.